 - The number of positions is limited, depending on availability of faculty mentors plus approval by the Dean

-- Students have to be age 16 or older to qualify for this program
+- Students have to be age 16 or older at the time of program start to qualify for this program

 How to Apply